-There are a variety of roles available at each election, although some are only suitable for experienced staff.
+There are a variety of roles available at each election, although some are only suitable for experienced staff therefore not listed below.

 Poll Clerks work in polling stations on election day.
 They issue ballot papers, provide information to electors and assist the Presiding Officer, who is in charge of the station, as required.

 Polling Clerks are required to work from 6:30am until 10:30pm on polling day.
 During the hours of poll, they may not leave the polling station unless the presiding officer allows otherwise.
 All Polling Clerks are required to undertake training prior to the election.

 You will be paid £190 to work between 6am to 11pm on polling day, plus completion of mandatory online training.
 You will receive an additional £40 to attend mandatory in-person training.